About Hallam Sinfonia

 2024 marks the beginning of the next 50 years for Hallam Sinfonia!
 After our year-long 50th anniversary celebrations, which ended with our first concert since his appointment under our new Musical Director Jon Malaxetxebarria, not to mention birthday cake, we are looking forward to many more fruitful experiences with Jon.

-Set up as a chamber orchestra over 40 years ago, the Hallam Sinfonia’s repertoire nowadays extends from the baroque to the 21st century, including large-scale romantic works, and from the mainstream classics to film music and children’s concerts.
-An exciting new venture in June 2015 entailed some of the audience sitting amongst the orchestra, along the lines of the South Bank Centre’s Passenger Seats programme, in which our Musical Director Natalia Luis-Bassa was involved.
+Set up as a small chamber orchestra, as our founder members reminded us last year, our repertoire nowadays extends from the baroque to the 21st century, including large-scale romantic works, and from the mainstream classics to film music and children’s concerts.

 We also enjoy collaborations: this year’s include a Muse tribute concert with Newland Symphonic Pop and a Concerteenies concert with Polly Ives.
 We are delighted to be working with both of these again and to be reaching out to families and children and to new audiences.

 One of our ventures, Passenger Seats, involves some of the audience sitting amongst the orchestra and experiencing the music from within.
 We started these in 2015 and are delighted to have resumed them last year.
 The concerts are popular with families, but not all the passengers are children!
 This year’s will be on the theme of Fairy Tales, with guest conductor Ellie Slorach.